lucianoiam/guinda/README.md

 ```

 The library can be imported as a module.
-Note that the module version is just a
+Note that the module version simply
-shim that loads the regular version and exports its classes.
-It makes use of the
+consists in a shim that loads the regular version and exports its symbols.
-`export default await` construct which works on Firefox and Chrome but does not
-seem to work on Safari as of Jul '21.
 ```JavaScript
 import Guinda from './guinda.mjs';